jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 ## Highlight Groups

-Below are listed the highlight groups that you can override for the `:NullLsInfo` window.
+Below are the highlight groups that you can override for the `:NullLsInfo` window.

 - `NullLsInfoHeader` Window header
 - `NullLsInfoTitle` Titles